 What are the business tax rates in Wyoming?

 Wyoming is one of just a small handful of states that does not have a corporate income tax.
-In addition, this state does not have a personal income tax either, so pass-through taxation models like those of the LLC or the S corporation can save some money here.
+In addition, this state does not have a personal income tax either, so pass-through taxation models like those of the LLC or the S corporation can also save some money here.
 Of course, C corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Wyoming?